 At Google I/O this year, we learned that Google Play Services is generally updated on a six-week cycle.
 As expected, the mighty puzzle piece behind Google's Android services is getting an update starting today that introduces a number of small changes that most users probably won't notice but which may make developers' lives a little bit easier.
 Read More

 A couple of days ago, Google began rolling out the latest version of its Play services apk to the massive audience of Android users around the world.
 This is a particularly special release for developers because it finally expands coverage of the Google Fit Preview SDK to those who either don't have a Nexus 5 or 2013 Nexus 7, or simply aren't willing to flash the last L Preview firmware onto them.
+Unfortunately, the public list of changes is practically devoid of anything for regular users beyond some minor visual updates to the Drive file picker.
+Don't feel down, Google may not have opened the door on any big features for the public, but the framework is up for a lot of great features we can look forward to.
 Read More

 At Google I/O, we heard a little bit about Google Fit - Google's renewed effort at quantified, managed health data.
 We heard that multiple partners had signed on and got a taste of what Google Fit would be able to accomplish, but beyond that details were a little hazy.